 Do I need to do anything special after my peel?

 It’s best to avoid exercise and wearing perfume near the area for 48 hours after your treatment.
-You may feel a little dryness in areas so a thicker moisturiser may be advised for the first few days.
+With your Alumier peel you will receive a post-procedure kit that will contain all of your skincare for the following five days post peel.

 Are there any other treatments that complement a peel treatment?